It's handy to have the software you need ready to go when the development environment changes!

 Chocolatey has silent installation using PowerShell (mode that allows installation without GUI interaction) with meta-information in the nupkg file so that GUI processing at the time of software installation can be eliminated.

-The nupkg file is an extension of NuGet package file that contains some additional meta-information for Chocolatey.
+About nupkg file The nupkg file is an extension of NuGet package file that contains some additional meta-information for Chocolatey.
 So Chocolatey is compatible with plain NuGet packages as well.
-(Source: Chocolatey Official wiki - What Are Chocolatey Packages?）
+(Source: Chocolatey Official wiki - What Are Chocolatey Packages?)

 Unlike apt, Chocolatey is not aware of source code control, Chocolatey is aware of pre-built software and tools.